Unofficial translation of the Articles of Association as of October 17th 2018

 2. Other matters which according to law or the articles of association shall be dealt with by the general meeting.

 Documents relating to matters to be treated on the general meeting can be made available on the company’s website.
 This includes documents that pursuant to law shall be included in or appended to the notice of the general meeting.
 If documents are made available this way requriements by law of sending to shareholders does not apply.
-Shareholders may require to receive the documents to be treated on the general meeting.
+Shareholders may require to receive the documents to be treated on the general Meeting.
+The Board of Directors may decide that shareholders may submit their votes in writing, including by use of electronic communication, in a period prior to the general Meeting.